perracodex/ktask/README.md

 ## Message Template Fields

-A typical email json request object looks like next, where the `fields` object contains the dynamic data that will be replaced in the target message template.
+A typical email json request object looks like next, where the `fields` object can contain any dynamic data that intended to replace placeholders in the target template.

 ```json
 {